diamond-diadem/diamond-diadem.github.io/content/en/workflows/raman-denoising/description.md

 <br/>

-This workflow provides a practical Noise2Noise denoising pipeline for high-throughput Raman spectroscopy, developed within the DIAMOND project in collaboration with the [LIBELUL platform](https://www.pepr-diadem.fr/projet/libelul-en/).
-It relies on a lightweight one-dimensional convolutional autoencoder trained using a self-supervised strategy, requiring neither external spectral libraries nor high signal-to-noise reference spectra.
+Artificial intelligence and deep learning are core to DIAMOND's expertise for the PEPR DIADEM community.
+This workflow illustrates that expertise applied to experimental characterization: a practical Noise2Noise deep learning pipeline for denoising high-throughput Raman spectroscopy data, developed within the DIAMOND project in collaboration with the [LIBELUL platform](https://www.pepr-diadem.fr/projet/libelul-en/).
+It relies on a lightweight one-dimensional convolutional autoencoder trained using a self-supervised deep learning strategy, requiring neither external spectral libraries nor high signal-to-noise reference spectra.
 The pipeline achieves an effective workflow speedup of approximately 65× while preserving spectral fidelity and phase discrimination.

 The method and its validation are described in: